Brief Builder: From Blank Page to Growth Engine.

 Percentages → Simple Ratings

 Users didn't want scores - they wanted to know "is this good enough?"
-Changed to Good/Excellent/Adequate with clear "Ready to Proceed" signal.

 Our Jargon → Their Words